Skip to main content

 We heard that we should make it clear what community engagement is and is not.

-The draft Framework's definition of community engagement:
+The Framework's definition of community engagement:

 • Community engagement IS